GetOccasion/occasion-apidocs/source/includes/_products.md

 Field | Public | Description
 ----- | ------ | -----------
-image | true | URLs for the full image and thumbnail to display with a product title | true | The title of the product, such as "BYOB & Paint A Forest" description | true | The description for the product, explaining things in detail status | true | The status that will determine if the product is active for ordering.<br><br>*Possible values:*<br>**active:** Ready to accept orders<br>**inactive:** Not accepting orders<br>**expired:** Product has time slots, but none of them are open.<br>**sold_out:** Either product or all open time slots are fully booked tax_percentage | true | The sales tax percentage that is applied to an order for this product closing_time_relative | true | Whether or not `time_slots_closed_before` below indicates time relative to the time_slot start datetime, or indicates an absolute time time_slots_closed_before | true | The point in time after which time slots are closed for sales.
-Any time slot occurring between this time and the actual occurrence of that time slot (when the class takes place) cannot be sold. show_occurrence_availability | true | If `true`, show how many open seats there are for a time slot show_time_slot_duration | true | If `true`, display the duration of a time slot widget_contact_title | true | The title to display above a section regarding customer contact information (email, first_name, last_name, zip) widget_occurrences_title | true | The title to display above a section regarding choosing a time slot widget_attributes_title | true | The title to display above a section asking additional questions based off custom attributes widget_payment_title | true | The title to display above a section asking for payment information like credit card details widget_total_due_title | true | The title to display above a section indicating the total price of the order order_button_text | true | The text to display in the submit order button on an order widget post_transactional_message | true | The message to display after an order has been completed
+closing_time_relative | true | Whether or not `time_slots_closed_before` below indicates time relative to the time_slot start datetime, or indicates an absolute time. description | true | The description for the product, explaining things in detail. email_subject | false | The subject of the email that is sent after an order for this product is completed. from_name | false | The from name of the email that is sent after an order for this product is completed. image | true | URLs for the full image and thumbnail to display with a product. is_session | true | If true, the product is a session with attendees. order_button_text | true | The text to display in the submit button on an order widget for this product. post_transactional_message | true | The message to display after an order for this product has been completed. show_occurrence_availability | true | If `true`, show how many open seats there are for a time slot on an order widget for this product. show_time_slot_duration | true | If `true`, display the duration of time slots on an order widget for this product. status | true | The status that will determine if the product is active for ordering.<br><br>*Possible values:*<br>**active:** Ready to accept orders<br>**inactive:** Not accepting orders<br>**expired:** Product has time slots, but none of them are open.<br>**sold_out:** Either product or all open time slots are fully booked tax_percentage | true | The sales tax percentage that is applied to an order for this product. time_slots_closed_before | true | The point in time after which time slots are closed for sales.
+Any time slot occurring between this time and the actual occurrence of that time slot (when the class takes place) cannot be sold. title | true | The title of the product, such as "BYOB & Paint A Forest". widget_attributes_title | true | The title to display above a section asking additional questions based off custom attributes. widget_contact_title | true | The title to display above a section regarding customer contact information (email, first_name, last_name, zip). widget_occurrences_title | true | The title to display above a section regarding choosing a time slot. widget_payment_title | true | The title to display above a section asking for payment information like credit card details. widget_total_due_title | true | The title to display above a section indicating the total price of the order.

 ### Associations